-How to Survey Chamber Members
+How to Survey Association Members

 Kristin Clarke, CAE, interviewed Douglas Meyer with The Opinion Collective and SurveyMonkey’s, Sarah Cho, about trends in surveys.

-Start backward.
+Start backward

-Meyer encourages organizations to ask themselves what they actually really want to know.
+Meyer encourages organizations to ask themselves what they actually, really want to know.
 This results in fewer, but more targeted and higher-quality questions.

 Keep mobile in mind.